-- Continue to counter the trend towards mansionization, re-examination of the Town's ordinances should continue to realign building coverage standards and to help assure that further infill, redevelopment, subdivisions, and re-subdivisions are compatible with the character of the Town. - Examine subdivision requirements as a means to help encourage compatible new houses. - Develop a demolition ordinance that enables the Town to work with the homeowner to avoid loss of existing historic houses
+- To counter the trend towards mansionization, re-examination of the Town's ordinances should continue to realign building coverage standards and to help assure that further infill, redevelopment, subdivisions, and re-subdivisions are compatible with the character of the Town. - Examine subdivision requirements as a means to help encourage compatible new houses.